geerlingguy/pi-webcam/README.md

 Well... most of the known issues have to do with the other projects _this_ project relies on:

   - If you're not using a Mac, you may need to adjust the brightness setting in the `uvc-gadget.c` file and re-compile it manually.
 I'm looking into a better way to allow this to be configured.
+  - The upstream repository providing the `uvc-gadget` application currently defaults to 720p resolution, which is great for most use cases.
+You can stream at 1080p, though the Pi Zero and older Pis may drop frames at that resolution.
+Follow [this issue](https://github.com/geerlingguy/pi-webcam/issues/4) for progress making resolution more easily configurable.
   - The Pi 4 model B currently locks up when you try to use USB OTG and enable the webcam for some reason.
 (I've only successfully tested this on a Pi Zero and Pi Zero W).
   - This stuff is a little bit of a complicated ball of string, so future Raspberry Pi OS and kernel updates could cause issues.
 I would not run this on a Raspberry Pi that is controlling a breathing machine or something like that.